 4: The Old Paper Mill of Saint-Junien

-An Industrial Vestige The former Saint-Junien paper mill is an emblematic industrial site in the region.
-Closed for several decades, this factory offers a fascinating setting for urbex with its vast buildings and abandoned machines.
+An Industrial Relic: The former paper mill in Saint-Junien is an iconic industrial site in the region.
+Closed for several decades, this factory offers a fascinating setting for urban exploration with its vast buildings and abandoned machinery.

 Site Features

-- Infrastructure: Industrial buildings, old machines and deserted warehouses.
+- Infrastructure: Industrial buildings, old machinery and deserted warehouses.

 - Access: Access is relatively easy, but it is important to remain cautious.